IntersectMBO/cardano-node/trace-dispatcher/docs/trace-dispatcher.md

 1. __trace filtering__ -- by __privacy__, __severity__ and __frequency__ annotations,
 2. __trace presentation__ -- by __detail level__ annotations.

-Only severity and detail level can be supplied in configuration.
+Severity, detail level and frequency can be configured.

 ## Filter annotations

 ### Severity

-__Severity__ is expressed in terms of:
+__Severity__ is expressed in terms of the enumeration provided by [section 6.2.1 of RFC 5424](https://tools.ietf.org/html/rfc5424#section-6.2.1):

 ```haskell
 data SeverityS